Currencies of Puerto Rico: American invasion and decline

-The establishment of national banks was proposed to the Office of the Comptroller of the Currency, with charters being eventually established in June 1900.

 The requirements for establishing a bank under this grant of authority, demanded that at least three-fourths of the board of directors lived in Puerto Rico at least for a year.
 It took the group two years to meet these regulations, but in 1902 the First National Bank of Porto Rico was inaugurated, with Andrés Crosas from San Juan serving as its president.
-The bank began issuing notes in denominations of 10, 20, 50 and 100 dollars which were manufactured by October 27, 1902, even before all of the requirements were met.
+The bank began issuing notes in denominations of 10 (featuring McKinley on the front and Columbia in the back), 20 (featuring Hugh McCulloch on the front and Columbia in the back), 50 (featuring John Sherman and a woman representing work and science in the reverse) and 100 dollars which were manufactured by October 27, 1902, even before all of the requirements were met.
+These were in production until the bank closed in 1911.
+In 1933, the enactment of the Puerto Rican Emergency a Relief Administration lead to a series of 1,812,012 banknotes issued in $1 denominations being sent to local banks for circulation.

 Collection value and numismatic study

 The remaining exemplars of Puerto Rican currency have gathered significant value with the years, particularly in the United States.
 The value of them within the collectors of that country is due to the special nature of the post-1898 issues.
 Since they were issued under the same Spanish provincial charter, the Bureau of Engraving and Printing classifies them as "territorial" currency, this being the only unit of exchange of this kind that is recognized by the United States Department of the Treasury.
+The collector value of Puerto Rican banknotes begins at around 5,000 for the more common varieties, with the more rare ones not possessing a specific price range.
+In the case of specimen bills, these are valued differently.

 Objects from Puerto Rico are constantly featured in specialized magazines, in both national and international distribution.
+In 2006, a limited release of Catálogo del paper moneda de Puerto Rico was issued, the first to deal exclusively with banknotes, with subsequent editions being published in more quantity.
+Westernbank published a book detailing the collection of Humberto Costas.

 The Puerto Rican dollars that were collected by the government, were burned between January 16–24, 1925, drastically reducing the amount of surviving notes from the Bank of Puerto Rico.
 The Great Depression reduced their numbers further, since necessity prevented the collection of pesos in large denominations.
 Thus less than five exemplars are known to exist of the 100 and 200 peso banknotes issued by El Banco Español de Puerto Rico and the 5 and 10 dollars Series F bills published by the Bank of Puerto Rico.
+This scarcity makes them a hard find, even for wealthy collectors.